trax-project/trax2-starter-lrs/README.md

 ## Upgrade from previous versions

-With TRAX LRS 2.0 Beta 3, we made some changes in the database schema and there is no upgrade migration.
-So you must install a fresh database to start using TRAX LRS Beta 3.
+With Beta 4, we made some changes in the database schema and there is no migration for this upgrade.
+So you must install a fresh database to start using Beta 4+.

 ## Server Requirements